mozilla/fxa/packages/fxa-auth-server/docs/api.md

     * p - DS only
     * q - DS only
     * g - DS only
-* duration - time interval from now when the certificate will expire, in seconds, up to a maximum of 24 hours.
+* duration - time interval from now when the certificate will expire, in milliseconds, up to a maximum of 24 hours.

 ___Headers___